naninovel/docs/docs/guide/configuration.md

 Auto Add Scripts | True | Whether to automatically add created naninovel scripts to the resources.
 Auto Resolve Path | True | Whether to automatically resolve and update resource paths whenever scripts are created, renamed or moved.
 Hot Reload Scripts | True | Whether to reload modified (both via visual and external editors) scripts and apply changes during play mode without restarting the playback.
-Watch Scripts | True | Whether to run a file system watcher over '.nani' files in the specified 'Scenario Root'.
+Watch Scripts | True | Whether to run a file system watcher over '.nani' files.
 Required to register script changes when edited with an external application.
 Show Script Navigator | False | Whether to auto-show script navigator UI after engine is initialized (requires 'IScriptNavigatorUI' available in UI resources).
 Enable Visual Editor | True | Whether to show visual script editor when a script is selected.
 Hide Unused Parameters | True | Whether to hide un-assigned parameters of the command lines when the line is not hovered or focused.